tomjoht/documentation-theme-jekyll/mydoc/mydoc_webstorm_text_editor.md

 ## Add the Markdown Support plugin

-Since you'll be writing in Markdown, having color coding and other support for Markdown is key.
+Since you'll be writing in Markdown, having color coding and other support for Markdown is important.
 Install the Markdown Support plugin by going to **WebStorm > Preferences > Plugins** and clicking **Install JetBrains Plugin**.
 Search for **Markdown Support**.
+(I would avoid the Multimarkdown plugin &mdash; it seemed to make all my dashes in frontmatter tags extend half way across the page.)

 ## Enable Soft Wraps (word wrapping)

 Most likely you'll want to enable soft wraps, which wraps lines rather than extending them out forever and requiring you to scroll horizontally to see the text.
 To enable softwrapping, go to **WebStorm > Preferences > Editor > General** and see the Soft Wraps section.
 Select the **Use soft wraps in editor** check box.

+## Exclude a directory

+When you're searching for content, you don't want to edit any file that appears in the \_site directory.
+You can exclude a directory from Webstorm by right-clicking the directory and choosing **Mark Directory As** and then selecting **Excluded**.

+## Shortcuts

-## Learn a few key commands
+It can help to learn a few key shortcuts:

 |Command | Shortcuts |
 |-------|--------|